 9. Always make sure that all power tools are turned off and the electrical power disconnected before leaving the machine.
 Never leave an unattended machine running, even for “one second”.
 Always unplug or disconnect from the power source all power tools before changing blades, bits or attachments.

-Material Safety Data Sheets (MSDS) for chemicals and other supplies/materials used in the studios are maintained and stored by the university.
-In addition copies of MSDS for each studio area can also be found in the studio.
+Safety Data Sheets (SDS) for chemicals and other supplies/materials used in the studios are maintained and stored by the university in an electronic system.
+In addition, copies of SDS for each studio area can also be found in the studio.

-If you do not understand or have questions about anything in any MSDS, or about any process, see the instructor for clarification.
+If you have questions about anything in any SDS, or about any process, see the instructor for clarification.

 The studios in the Department of Art are equipped with media/technique specific ventilation systems, which must be used at all appropriate times.
 The use of spray paint, varnishes, adhesives and/or fixatives is permitted only in a properly working spray booth.

 There is a general access spray booth located on the second floor of the AC.
 Training will include directions on the use of the spray booth ventilation system.